Kidswatter/Kidsybot/Installation-guide-for-Docker.md

 ## Step 2: Installation

+To pull the latest version of the musicbot image, run the following:

+    docker pull sidesplitter/musicbot

-Simply call `docker pull sidesplitter/musicbot` to pull the latest image for the musicbot.
-To initialize your music bot, you must run it once, so type: `docker run --name musicbot sidesplitter/musicbot`.
-After letting this command run, you will probably find an error about not having an configuration file.
-Lets fix that!
+To initialize your music bot and setup the file tree, you must run it once:

+    docker run --name musicbot sidesplitter/musicbot

+After letting this command run, you will probably find an error about not having a configuration file.
+Let's fix that!

 ## Step 3: Configuration

 Get the [default configuration](https://raw.githubusercontent.com/SexualRhinoceros/MusicBot/review/config/example_options.ini) and save it somewhere.
-After editing it you can copy it to your docker container by using the following command: `docker cp [Path to options.ini] musicbot:/musicBot/config/options.ini`.
-Restart your docker container by typing `docker restart musicbot`.
+When you're finished with editing it, you can copy it to your docker container by using the following command:

+    docker cp /path/to/options.ini musicbot:/musicBot/config/options.ini

+In order for the configuration to take effect, you need to restart your docker container.

+    docker restart musicbot

 Everything should now run smoothly.
 If you want to change the permissions you can do the same thing only with the [permissions file](https://raw.githubusercontent.com/SexualRhinoceros/MusicBot/review/config/example_permissions.ini).

 ***

-That's everthing!
+That's everything!
 Check out the [wiki article](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list") on how to use your bot.